Mazda RX-8: Kuro

 In 2007 Mazda released a Japan-North America limited edition known as the Kuro (Japanese for black).

-Production run was limited to 500 cars.
+The production run was limited to 500 cars.
 All cars were finished in Sparkling Black paint, with 18-inch Monoblock wheels.
-The Kuro version used a more evolved RENESIS engine and 6 Speed manual transmission with a claimed output of 227 hp and 156 lbft.
-Inside, it featured black colored leather interior, Bose premium audio system with 6-CD auto-changer, heated seats, electrically operated driver's seat, and climate control air-conditioning, cruise control, traction control, dynamic stability control and eight airbags.
-This edition has racing-type fully adjustable front & rear Tein suspension, bigger exhaust tips, fog lights, stiffer anti roll bars, better engine cooling system, limited slip differential and a rear spoiler to provide more stability at higher speeds.
+The Kuro version used a more evolved RENESIS engine and 6-speed manual transmission with a claimed output of 227 hp and 156 lbft.
+Inside, it featured white leather interior, Bose premium audio system with 6-CD auto-changer, heated seats, electrically-operated driver's seat, and climate control air conditioning, cruise control, traction control, dynamic stability control and eight airbags.
+This edition has racing-type fully adjustable front & rear Tein suspension, bigger exhaust tips, fog lights, stiffer anti roll bars, better engine cooling system, limited-slip differential and a rear spoiler to provide more stability at higher speeds.
 After the Kuro version, Mazda announced that this is the absolute Mazda RX-8 version with a suggested retail price of US$60,000/JP¥6,653,550.00.